yan4ik/paper_notes/related_pins_at_pinterest.md

  * clicks(q, r) be the total number of clicks received by result pin r on query pin q.
  * i<sub>p, k</sub>(q, r) be the number of impressions result pin r on query pin q received on platform p and rank k.
  * each impression contributes a certain  fractional number of `expected clicks`, based on the global prior clickrate<sub>p, k</sub> for that rank and platform: Eclicks(q, r) = (sum over all p and k) i<sub>p, k</sub>(q, r) * clickrate<sub>p, k</sub>.

+We extended these definitions to other engagement actions:

+![alt text][image3]

+The overall `Memboost score` is:

+![alt text][image4]

+ * to get a zero-centered score where positive and negative values would indicate that the result was engaged with more and less than expected, respectively, we use the logarithm.
+ * we apply additive smoothing to handle items with low action / impression counts.